dandrewbarlow/radio/README.md

 ```

 For \*NIX users like myself the shebang should default to the user's default
 python3 binary so it be capable of running with a simple `./radio.py`.
+Or if
+you're as big a fan as me, you can make a bash alias so your tunes are never
+far away

 ### Station Recs